navono/sort_algorithm/README.md

 sort_algorithms
 ==============

-This is a sort algorithm source code in C++
+This is a sort algorithms source code in C++